top of page

 She went on to publish more compositions, some commissioned for Marian Anderson, and to play a pivotal role in teaching a new generation of African American classical musicians in Chicago before her death in 1953.

-In 2009, a substantial collection of her works and papers was found in an abandoned dilapidated house on the outskirts of St. Anne, Illinois, which Price had used as a summer home.
+In 2009, a substantial collection of her works and papers was found in an abandoned house on the outskirts of St. Anne, Illinois, which Price had used as a summer home.
 In November 2018, the music publisher G. Schirmer announced that it had acquired the exclusive worldwide rights to Florence Price's complete catalog, making her music easily available to the public.
 As the New Yorker stated at the time, "not only did Price fail to enter the canon; a large quantity of her music came perilously close to obliteration.
 That run-down house in St. Anne is a potent symbol of how a country can forget its cultural history."
 She is now regarded as one of America's finest composers.

 bonds3.webp